rynkwn/rblog/README.md

 I had two separate .ttf files for Garamond (one for regular, one for bold.)
 I implemented this by defining two font-faces, both in the font-family Garamond, with the bold ttf file having a defined font-weight: bold.

+## Width of Content
+Something else I've discovered.
+Be careful with how you establish the width of your content.
+Many sites, I've noticed, have the content you're most likely to be interested in centered and dense.
+This was in marked contrast with my initial body content, which literally required me to move my head in order to keep reading my paragraphs.

+Easily fixed with modifying these attributes in the body:

+        body {
+          ...
+          margin: auto;
+          max-width: 800px;
+        }